MFAshby/mordle/README.md

 - session_token
 - csrftoken

-game
+guess
 - ref_user
-- ref_answer

-guess
-- ref_game
+- date
 - word
-- valid?
-- timestamp
+- index

 everything else can be derived from this